asu-cactus/IDSpace/README.md

 # IDSpace
 IDSpace is a synthetic data generation framework to generate a large number of identity documents using only a few documents from a target domain without including any private information.

+#### Avaliable Synthetic Dataset
+Our synthetic dataset is released on HuggingFace, you can download the datasets from [here](https://huggingface.co/datasets/Anonymous-111/IDSPACE).

 ## Environment Setup and Installations
 Python>=10.0 is required to run the project.
 To install all the dependencies, either run the following command or manually install the dependencies in the [requirements](/requirements.txt) file.
 ```bash